-- 177. The atmospheric concentration of the above listed pollutants resulting from any combined emissions arising from Sizewell A, B and C shall be predicted at the nearest relevant receptor locations (this should include emissions from standby equipment).
-The predicted concentrations for each receptor shall be formatted for comparison with the Air Quality Objectives in the Air Quality Standards Regulations 2010 for Local Air Quality Management in England.
-(Note: for these purposes Sizewell Beach must be included as a relevant receptor location for pollutants objectives with averaging times of 15 minutes and 1 hour.) - 178.
-If any of the afore-mentioned Air Quality Objectives are predicted to be exceeded by the site related Combustion Processes, including stand-by equipment, more detailed assessment will be required.
-This may include monitoring at relevant receptor locations, detailed computer modelling and investigations of mitigation options and solutions to reduce pollutant concentrations. - 179.
+Sizewell Beach must be included as a relevant receptor location for pollutants objectives with averaging times of 15 minutes and 1 hour.)

+- 177. If any of the afore-mentioned Air Quality Objectives are predicted to be exceeded by the site related Combustion Processes, including stand-by equipment, more detailed assessment will be required.
+This may include monitoring at relevant receptor locations, detailed computer modelling and investigations of mitigation options and solutions to reduce pollutant concentrations. - 178.
 Full details shall be submitted regarding the type, location, chimney height requirements and emissions from the Standby Diesel Generators.